SESAME-Synchrotron/BEATS_Dashboard/docs/source/MainWindow.rst

 BEATS Dashboard
 ===============================

-To access the BEATS Dashboard:
+To access the BEATS Dashboard, type the following command:
 ::

 	$ BEATS_DAQ_Control_Monitor